genny-project/credentials-genny/Customer-project.md

 4. Enable Google Sheets API
 - Go to [Google Developer Console](https://console.developers.google.com) and in [dashboard](https://console.developers.google.com/apis/library) search for Google Sheets API and click on enable.

-Then click in the hamburguer icon or API button on the left and navegate to [credentials](https://console.developers.google.com/apis/credentials). click in create credentials and select OAuth Client ID, application type other and type the name of the project.
+Then click in the hamburger icon or API button on the left and navigate to [credentials](https://console.developers.google.com/apis/credentials).

+Click on the "create credentials" dropdown menu and select OAuth Client ID, application type: other and type the name of the project.

 5. Create a Github Repository